Patient Navigator Jobs in USA with Visa Sponsorship

 Do Patient Navigator roles qualify for H-1B sponsorship?

-Yes, Patient Navigator positions typically qualify for H-1B sponsorship when they require a bachelor's degree in healthcare administration, nursing, social work, or a related field.
+Yes, Patient Navigator positions typically qualify for H-1B visa sponsorship when they require a bachelor's degree in healthcare administration, nursing, social work, or a related field.
 The role must involve specialized knowledge of healthcare systems, patient care coordination, and complex case management to meet specialty occupation requirements.

 What degree do I need for Patient Navigator visa sponsorship?